APB97/APB97/README.md

 ### About me

-My name is Adrian Bieliński, I am a sofware developer who lives in Poland, I started with C++ programming language and soon after I picked another programming language: C#.
-It was many years ago (around year 2011), now I am able to create both desktop and web applications with C# and .NET.
+My name is Adrian Bieliński, I am a sofware developer from Poland.
+I started programming in C# around year 2011, and now I am able to create both desktop and web applications with C# and .NET.
 I am passionate about programming, solving problems and learning.

-I feel that the programming language I know the best is C# and I'm exploring different fields which interest me.

 ### Skills